Book Marketing Network

 Cinnamon the dragon and other fiery critics

 In 2005 I had the honor of interviewing Richard Bach, the creator of the wildly best-selling book, "Jonathan Livingston Seagull."
 His latest book, "Curious Lives," is a main source of encouragement for me as a writer.
 The characters are all humanlike ferrets (very fanciful but deep) and there is a chapter on writer ferrets.
 One has serious writer's block.
-Bach's portrayal of the fiery inner critic as a dragon named Cinnamon was brilliantly written and I asked him if he knew this dragon personall… Continue
+Bach's portrayal of the fiery inner critic as a dragon named Cinnamon was brilliantly written and I asked him if he knew this dragon… Continue

 Posted on April 17, 2009 at 5:08pm — 1 Comment

-Comment Wall (1 comment)
+Comment Wall

-Badges | Report an Issue | Privacy | Terms of Service
+Badges | Report an Issue | Terms of Service